 Living with excruciating hip pain from osteoarthritis or a severe fracture can result in instability and immobility.
 With hip replacement surgery at Denver Metro Orthopedics, P.C., you can use the joint comfortably again.
-Expert orthopedists Stephen Thon, MD, and John Schwappach, MD, specialize in performing hip replacement surgery and can use a minimally invasive technique in some cases for faster healing and fewer possible complications.
+Expert orthopedist John Schwappach, MD, specializes in performing hip replacement surgery and can use a minimally invasive technique in some cases for faster healing and fewer possible complications.
 To set up your consultation and see if you’re a candidate, call the offices in Englewood, Centennial, Lone Tree, or Aurora, Colorado, or book an appointment online today.

 Hip replacement is an orthopedic surgery that replaces the joint in your hip with a prosthetic device.
 If your hip joint is severely damaged by disease, degeneration, or an injury, replacing it with surgery can relieve your pain and keep you mobile.

 Hip replacement surgery isn’t the right option for everyone, and it’s rarely considered first.
 At Denver Metro Orthopedics, P.C., the providers typically review and recommend other nonsurgical options first before turning to a total hip replacement surgery.